wu-qing-157/Trilling-PintOS/report.md

 ## Project 2: User Programs

-The project 2 is based on initial project 1.
 In pintos, each user process has only one thread.

 ### Basic Structure
 In `process.h`, I define `struct process_descriptor` which contains all information of a user process.